Location: Dixon, New Mexico

 Financial Aid and Fellowships:

-- Barnard Anthropology Fieldwork Grant: provides a limited number of students with support for summer research projects (typically less than $2,000).
+- Barnard Anthropology Fieldwork Grant: provides a limited number of students with support for summer research projects (typically $500-$1,000).
 Available to Barnard Anthropology majors.
-Contact Professor Fowles for details.
+Contact Prof. Fowles (firstname.lastname@example.org) for details.
+(Deadline: April)

 - Tow Summer Research Fellowship: provides a limited number of students with support for senior thesis research projects (fellowships range from $1,000 to $4,000).
 This is a competitive fellowship available to all Barnard juniors engaged in senior thesis research.
-Interested students should contact the Dean Leong, the junior class dean, during the fall semester to express interest.
-Students interested in applying for any of these funding opportunities should contact Professor Fowles as soon as possible.
+(Deadline: early March)

 Confirmation of Enrollment-Reservation Deposit:

-After students have been accepted to program and paid the required tuition deposit, they are considered an enrolled participant in that program.
+After students have been accepted to the program and paid the required tuition deposit, they are considered an enrolled participant in that program.
 By making such payment they are expressing their intention to participate in the program, and acknowledge that the deposit is non-refundable.
-Tuition is due May 7th.
-If a student cancels participation between May 7th and May 15th, tuition is refundable, minus the $500 reservation deposit.
-After May 15th, tuition is non-refundable.
+Payment in full is due May 6th.
+If a student cancels participation between May 6th and May 15th, tuition and fees are refundable, minus the $500 deposit.
+After May 15th, tuition and fees are non-refundable.

 Should a program cancellation become necessary prior to the start, for reasons such as safety or under-enrollment, Barnard will refund tuition to the participants.
 Unrecoverable program expenses (e.g., airline deposits, housing fees) cannot be refunded.